What is acitretin?

 - Avoid taking or using any other form of vitamin A (vitamin tablets, creams etc).

-- You cannot donate blood whilst on this treatment (because if your blood is given to a pregnant woman, it can cause birth defects).
+- You cannot donate blood whilst on this treatment and for 3 years after stopping treatment (because if your blood is given to a pregnant woman, it can cause birth defects).

 - It is best avoided in children less than 10 years old as it can stunt bone growth.